mwangiwambui/rpa-automation/README.md

     - Make sure you have excel as well set up.

-  Once the above set up is done, run the main.xaml file
+  Once the above set up is done, run the main.xaml file to run the project